joachimlindenberg/inetmonitor/README.md

 Known issues:

 * if your router disconnects automatically in order to obtain a new IP-address or for updates, the monitor doesn´t know.
 If you don´t want to get erroneous mails, you can use systemctl stop/start inetmonitor inetmonitor.timer around your activities (also in /etc/crontab).
 Also I haven´t spent time on making this a single start/stop.
+* Quality of service is up to you.
+You may use something like -Q 0x24 as an argument to ping (check out e.g. https://linux.die.net/man/8/ping), you may have to configure your router or other network equipment to somehow prioritize the pings over other traffic.
+If you overload your network and do not prioritize the monitor, then the monitor will report outages that are just overloads.
 * I started experimenting with logrotate to compress the logs - will update when that is stable
 * timezone handling may have to be improved